Greg’s blog

 Benchmarking Long-Context Generation

 These benchmarks focus on decode speed at different context depths.
 In llama-bench, I set n_prompt = 0, kept n_gen at the default 128, and increased n_depth across powers of two.
 This means the benchmark does not measure prompt processing speed, time to first token, or full request latency.
-It measures how quickly the model can continue generating once the KV cache is already populated.
+Instead, it measures how quickly the model can continue generating once the KV cache is already populated.

 That is the behavior I care about for long-running chats, code-review sessions, and agent workflows.
 In those cases, the model may already be carrying tens or hundreds of thousands of tokens, and the practical question becomes: how much does generation slow down as the context grows?